AdobeDocs/marketo-learn.en/help/dynamic-chat/dynamic-chat-overview.md

 * **[Create and manage personalized Dialogues](dialogue-management.md)**
     *Learn how to create dialogue to quickly engage your web visitor with Dynamic Chat.*
-* **[Enable your leads to book meetings with your sales](meeting-booking.md)** *Accelerate the connect with sales for those target accounts with Meeting booking functionalities.*
+* **[Enable your leads to book meetings with your sales](meeting-booking.md)** *Accelerate the connect with sales for those [!DNL target] accounts with Meeting booking functionalities.*
 * **[Go live in 15 minutes](go-live-in-15-minutes.md)**
     *A step by step guide to help you go live with your first dialogue using Dynamic Chat in just 15 minutes!*
 * **[Embed PDF in Conversations](document-cloud-integration.md)**